 Shortcomings of message switching gave birth to an idea of packet switching.
 The entire message is broken down into smaller chunks called packets.
 The switching information is added in the header of each packet and transmitted independently.

-It is easier for intermediate networking devices to store smaller size packets and they do not take much resources either on carrier path or in the switches’ internal memory.
+It is easier for intermediate networking devices to store small size packets and they do not take much resources either on carrier path or in the internal memory of switches.

 Packet switching enhances line efficiency as packets from multiple applications can be multiplexed over the carrier.
 The internet uses packet switching technique.
 Packet switching enables the user to differentiate data streams based on priorities.
-Packets are stored and forward according to their priority to provide Quality of Service.
+Packets are stored and forwarded according to their priority to provide quality of service.